-an individual was sighted on 26 June 2018 by hunters off of St. Lawrence Island on the northeast side of Sivuqaq mountain (G. Sheffield, University of Alaska Fairbanks, Nome, AK), and the IWC POWER cruise recorded a single right whale just south of St. Lawrence in July 2018 (Matsuoka et al. 2018).
-This latter individual was subsequently observed and photographed by an ecotourism cruise in Pengkingney Fjord in Russian waters just south of the Bering Strait (D. Brown, Heritage Expeditions).
+There continues to be debate regarding the northern extent of the right whale's range, specifically whether they once commonly occurred in the northern Bering Sea and north of the Bering Strait.
+Records from historical whaling in such areas are often compromised by uncertainty regarding whether these could have been bowhead whales; the extent of overlap between the two species remains unclear.
+In recent years, there have been a few reliable records of right whales in this region: an individual right whale was visually identified north of St. Lawrence Island in November 2012, an individual was sighted on 26 June 2018 by hunters off of St. Lawrence Island on the northeast side of Sivuqaq mountain and on 15 May 2019 about 37 nmi northwest of Savoonga (G. Sheffield, University of Alaska Fairbanks, Nome, AK), and the IWC POWER cruise recorded a single right whale just south of St. Lawrence in July 2018 (Matsuoka et al. 2021).
+This latter individual was subsequently observed and photographed by an ecotourism cruise in Pengkingney Fjord in Russian waters just south of the Bering Strait (Filatova et al. 2019).
 Passive acoustic monitoring from 2008 to 2016 of the northern Bering Sea detected calls matching the North Pacific right whale up-call criterion in late fall through spring only in 2016 (Wright et al. 2019).
 It remains unknown whether these recent northern detections and sightings represent a reoccupation of their historical distribution or a northward shift in their distribution.